BrilliantPlugins/media-thumbnail-enlarger/readme.txt

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory or install via the Add New Plugin menu
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Optional: Enter a media library thumbnail size under Settings: Media
-1. Optional: Define a custom size called 'mte_thumbnail'
+1. Optional: Define a custom size called 'mte_thumbnail' in functions.php

 == Frequently Asked Questions ==

-= Where is the an options screen? =

-There isn't one.

 = Is there an options screen where I can set a custom thumbnail size? =